fdev/determine-env-action/README.md

 | `default`  | Default environment.                         | :heavy_check_mark: |
 | `variable` | Environment variable to store the result in. |        :x:         |

+The `mapping` variable should contain a JSON object where the key represents a branch name and the value the environment it should be mapped to.
+Wildcards (`*`) can be used and when multiple keys match the longest key is used.

 ## Outputs